cerebral/overmind/packages/overmind-website/guides/beginner/09_usingovermindwithreact.md

 There are two different ways to connect Overmind to React.
 You can either use a traditional **Higher Order Component** or you can use the new **hooks** api to expose state and actions.

-When you connect Overmind to a component you ensure that whenever any tracked state changes only components interested in that state will rerender and they will rerender "at their point in the component tree".
+When you connect Overmind to a component you ensure that whenever any tracked state changes, only components interested in that state will re-render, and will do so "at their location in the component tree".
 That means we remove a lot of unnecessary work from React.
-There is no reason for the whole React component tree to rerender when only one component is interested in a change.
+There is no reason for the whole React component tree to re-render when only one component is interested in a change.

 ## With hook
 ```marksy